nocke/photocmd/README.md

 ## License

 The content on this project are released under the (very permissive) terms of the [MIT license](LICENSE).
 The MIT License is simple and easy to understand and places almost no restrictions on what you can do with the project.

+The Roboto font family and material-design-icons are used under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), see [here](https://fonts.google.com/specimen/Roboto) and [here](https://google.github.io/material-design-icons/#licensing) for more information.